thousandbrainsproject/tbp.monty/rfcs/0000_reorganize_repositories.md

 - We should have a low threshold for creating new repositories where appropriate.
 - We should prepend all our repositories with `tbp.` at creation to indicate that they are part of the Thousand Brains Project (depending on where someone has cloned the repository to, this may not always be obvious on their local machine), and to begin carving out a namespace for the TBP in settings like PyPi.
 - It is encouraged to add a description and tags to repositories such that the [overview page of the Thousand Brains Project GitHub organization](https://github.com/orgs/thousandbrainsproject/repositories) provides helpful context.
-- If a repository relates to an old project that is no longer relevant, it can be "archived" using GitHub's archive feature.
-It is no longer necessary to move this code to `monty_lab` (which will itself be archived going forward).
-Note that archived repositories keep the `tbp.` prefix.
+- If a repository relates to an old project that is no longer relevant, it can optionally be "archived" using GitHub's archive feature.
+This can help reduce the number of active repositories, and note that a repository can be unarchived at any time.
+It is no longer necessary to move this code to `monty_lab`.
+Finally, note that archived repositories keep the `tbp.` prefix.
 - We will create an overview page using [GitHub's profile README feature](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme) to provide helpful context on the key repositories that are part of the Thousand Brains Project.
 This should be updated from time to time to reflect the most important repositories for newcomers to the TBP.

 # Motivation